keras-team/keras/docs/templates/getting-started/functional-api-guide.md

 vision_model.add(MaxPooling2D((2, 2)))
 vision_model.add(Flatten())

-# now let's get a tensor with the output of our vision model:
+# Now let's get a tensor with the output of our vision model:
 image_input = Input(shape=(3, 224, 224))
 encoded_image = vision_model(image_input)

-# next, let's define a language model to encode the question into a vector.
+# Next, let's define a language model to encode the question into a vector.
-# each question will be at most 100 word long,
+# Each question will be at most 100 word long,
 # and we will index words as integers from 1 to 9999.
 question_input = Input(shape=(100,), dtype='int32')
 embedded_question = Embedding(input_dim=10000, output_dim=256, input_length=100)(question_input)
 encoded_question = LSTM(256)(embedded_question)

-# let's concatenate the question vector and the image vector:
+# Let's concatenate the question vector and the image vector:
 merged = keras.layers.concatenate([encoded_question, encoded_image])

-# and let's train a logistic regression over 1000 words on top:
+# And let's train a logistic regression over 1000 words on top:
 output = Dense(1000, activation='softmax')(merged)

-# this is our final model:
+# This is our final model:
 vqa_model = Model(inputs=[image_input, question_input], outputs=output)

-# the next stage would be training this model on actual data.
+# The next stage would be training this model on actual data.
 ```

 ### Video question answering model